What is your life purpose?

 - Remember we all go through seasons in our lives.
 God will use each season if you allow Him to, and make something beautiful of each one.
 When He closes a door, He may not plan to open a window.
 He may be protecting you from something that would ultimately bring only harm and disappointment to your life.

 - You can discover your purpose and passion even in mundane situations.
 Be open to new things, but recognize that sometimes it truly is the little things that count in our lives.
-We can do small things that make a difference–and help change our world.
+We can do small things that make a big difference and help change our world.

 - Stop listening to everyone else’s voices.
 While we are to live and work with excellence, no one can “do it all.”
 How–and why–you use your God-given gifts or passions will differ from others.
 And what works for some won’t work for you.

 In our effort to follow other sheep, we can temporarily “misplace” our song and lose our direction.
 Following sheep can lead to confusion.
-Following the Shepherd leads to peace and contentment.
+Following the Good Shepherd leads to peace and contentment.
 What makes even a sheep’s heart sing?
 The Shepherd’s melodious voice.
 Are you listening for it?

 Can You Still Hear the Music?

 Are you a mom?
+A teen?
 A dad?
+A grandparent?
 A single?
 A senior?
 What is your life purpose?
 What makes your heart sing?
 Can you still hear the music?